A Genetic Algorithm Approach for ImageRepresentation Learning through Color Quantization: Conclusions

 \section{Conclusions}

-We proposed two approaches of a representation learning method which intends to provide more effective and compact image representations by optimizing the colour quantization for the image domain.
-We performed experiments on eight different image datasets comparing the results with a pre-defined quantization approach in terms of performance on the task of CBIR and representations dimensionality.
+We proposed two approaches of a representation learning method, which intends to provide more effective and compact image representations by optimizing the colour quantization for the image domain.
+We performed experiments on eight different image datasets comparing the results with a pre-defined quantization approach and a Sparse Autoencoder in terms of effectiveness performance on content-based image retrieval tasks.
+Methods are also evaluated in terms of the representation dimensionality.

-The first approach, produced representations that outperform the performance of the baseline by a small percentage and presented a two times higher dimensionality.
-The second approach, which imposes a limitation on the representation dimension, presented results that show improvements on performance for the same dimensionality (128 bins), results that performed better even reducing the dimensionality in 25\%, and also others that reduced the representation size until 50\% but maintained statistically equivalent performance.
-Finally, the later approach also had results that imposed a reduction of more than 75\% but presented poor performance showing the existence of a lower-bound for lossless compactness and that representations quality declines linearly with the limit.
+The first approach, named Unconstrained approach, produced representations that outperformed the hand-crafted baselines in terms of effectiveness but presented feature vectors with several times higher dimensionality.
+It also outperformed the effectiveness of the autoencoder representation, but presenting intensively lower sizes.
+The second approach, which imposes a limitation on the representation dimension (Size-Constrained approach), presented, in general, better effectiveness results for the same dimensionality (e.g., 128 bins).
+In other situations, this approach reduced the representation size up to 50\%, maintaining statistically comparable performance to the hand-crafted baselines.
+Finally, the SCA approach also produced results that imposed a reduction of more than 75\% of the storage requirements, but presented poor effectiveness performance, showing the existence of a trade-off between compactness and effectiveness.

+Since the representations are based on color histograms, the over- and the sub-sampling of determined color space regions allows for the identification of more effective representations and, consequently, improvements on the search performance.
+Furthermore, a domain-oriented quantization allows for discarding the less contributing tonalities resulting in a possible reduction of the representation size.

-At the end, the results prove the hypothesis, for the tested scenarios, that it was possible to produce more effective and compact fitness by exploring a colour quantization optimized for the image domain.
-Moreover, we remain at the end with a method capable of improve already existent feature extraction methods by providing descriptions more effective in terms of representation quality and more compact according to a parametric upper bound.
+In the end, the results confirm our hypothesis, for the tested scenarios, that it was possible to produce more effective and compact fitness by exploring a colour quantization optimized for the image domain.
+Moreover, our method is capable of improving already existent feature extraction methods by providing descriptions more effective in terms of representation quality and more compact according to a parametric upper bound.
+This research, therefore, opens novel opportunities for future investigation. \editt{We plan to assess the effects of the proposed quantization approches to other image processing applications such as image classification~{\cite{Li:2019}}, image segmentation~{\cite{Garcia:2020}} and image dehazing~{\cite{Zhang:2019}}. } We also plan to investigate the impact of the resulting quantization when combined with deep-learning-based feature extractors.